riparias/gbif-alert/README.md

 After those steps are completed (first trimester 2022), we plan to prioritize new features and improvements mainly based on the users and LIFE RIPARIAS partners feedback.
-A specific focus will be set on the integration with other tools and applications developed in other LIFE RIPARIAS work packages.
+A specific focus will be set on the integration with other tools and applications developed in other LIFE RIPARIAS work packages, e.g. the decision support tool (Action A4) and the report system for management actions (Action A2).